 AFP reported yesterday that the UN Security Council will vote on Palestine's official membership at the UN on April 18.
 The UN General Assembly can admit new members with a two-thirds majority, but that only happens after the Security Council unanimously recommends them.

-In a statement on April 16, the Arab Group affirmed its firm support for the Palestinian cause, stressing that full membership at the United Nations is an important step towards a just and lasting solution to the Palestinian issue.
+In a statement on April 16, the Arab Group affirmed its firm support for the Palestinian effort, stressing that full membership at the UN is an important step towards a just and lasting solution to the Palestinian issue.
 The United States, which has long vetoed the UNSC recommendation, said the establishment of an independent Palestinian state should take place through direct negotiations between the parties rather than at the UN.
 According to Reuters, US Ambassador to the UN Linda Thomas-Greenfield said on April 17 that a UNSC resolution proposing full membership for Palestine would not help bring about a two-state solution to the Israeli-Palestinian conflict.

 Source link